Azure/aks-engine/docs/topics/kubernetes-walkthrough.md

    2. Change `type` from `ClusterIP` to `LoadBalancer` and save it.
 This will now cause Kubernetes to create an Azure Load Balancer with a public IP.
    3. The change will take about 2-3 minutes.
 To watch the service change from "pending" to an external ip, type `watch 'kubectl get svc'`
    ![Image of watching the transition from pending to external ip](../static/img/kubernetes-nginx3.png)
-   4. Once you see the external IP, you can browse to it in your browser:
+   4. Once you see the external IP, you can navigate to it in your browser:
    ![Image of browsing to nginx](../static/img/kubernetes-nginx4.png)
 1. The next step in this walkthrough is to show you how to remotely manage your Kubernetes cluster.
 First download Kubectl to your machine and put it in your path:
    * [Windows Kubectl](https://storage.googleapis.com/kubernetes-release/release/v1.6.0/bin/windows/amd64/kubectl.exe)